GAUDÍ AND ART NOUVEAU IN CATALONIA / Architecture / Gallisà

 The parish house of Cervelló presents a very austere aspect.
 It was carried out basically with stone and with some applications of brick over the windows and around the upper gallery.

-The house show various Gothic elements, typical Catalan Art Nouveau stepped windows, a Romanesque main door and as more important decorative element a spectacular Cervelló coat of arms.
+The house show various Gothic elements, typical Catalan Art Nouveau stepped windows, a Romanesque main door and as more important decorative element, a spectacular Cervelló coat of arms.

 Garcia Farm (Cervelló)

-Gallissà was inspired in the traditional ancestral Catalonian architecture to design this building that is characterized for the simplicity of its square plant only broken by the beautiful tower in brick crowned with a conic structure covered with green glazed ceramics of great effect and a crown surrounding it.
+Gallissà was inspired by the traditional ancestral Catalonian architecture to design a building that is characterized by the simplicity of its square plan broken only by the beautiful tower in brick, with its conical structure covered with green glazed ceramics to great effect, and surrounded by a crown.

 The two main façades in slate are decorated with Art Nouveau motives of great brightness.